veo-labs/openveo-test/README.md

 # Openveo test

-Openveo test aims to provide tools and mocks to facilitate unit testing of [OpenVeo](https://github.com/veo-labs/openveo-core) projects.
+Openveo test aims to provide tools and mocks to facilitate testing of [OpenVeo](https://github.com/veo-labs/openveo-core) projects.

 OpenVeo test is not a plugin.